James-Wickenden/PermutationLibrary/README.md

 There are several parameters held by the Permutor which determine the output of functions.

+- `Integer sizeOfPermutation`

+    This controls the number of elements in the returned permutations.

+    For example, with `sizeOfPermutation = 3`, a returned permutation could be `{a, b, c}`, but not `{a, b, c, d}` or `{a, b}`.

+- `T possibleValues()`

+    This is the set of possible values that can be returned from.
+The typing of this must be the same as the type given to the permutor when instantiating.

+    For example, with `possibleValues = {a, b, c}`, a returned permutation could be `{c, a, b}` but not `{c, a, d}`.

+- `Boolean allowDuplicates`

+    This boolean flag controls whether duplicate elements are allowed in returned permutations.

+    For example, if `allowDuplicates = True`, a returned permutation could be `{a, a, a}`, but not if the permutor was set to `allowDuplicates = False`.

+    The `allowDuplicates` flag is ignored when calling `basicPermuteToList()`.
+This is explained in more detail below.

 ## Methods

 - Constructor (for generic type T):